top of page

 West Africa

 French-speaking West Africa was left relatively much worse off from colonization than the former British colonies.
-For that reason and due to our core competency in French culture and language, our scaling strategy focuses next on Benin, Côte d'Ivoire and Burkina Faso and then all of French-speaking, West Africa.
+For that reason and due to our core competency in French culture and language, our scaling strategy focuses next on Côte d'Ivoire and Burkina Faso and then all of French-speaking, West Africa.

 Current Operations